Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 To address this issue, locate the LONGCHUNKSIZE variable declaration in the respective file (`create_ddls.sql` for SQLcl or `create_ddls_plus.sql` for SQL\*Plus).
 Modify the value of LONGCHUNKSIZE to a larger value that suits your requirements.
 Save the file and rerun your SQL utility.

 By increasing the LONGCHUNKSIZE, you provide more memory for handling long data, which can help resolve problems related to unnecessary tab spaces or truncated code.
-Remember to consider the specific needs and limitations of your environment when adjusting this variable.
+Remember to consider the limitations of your environment when adjusting this variable.
+If you enter a large number, you may encounter insufficient memory errors.
+The recommendation is to increase this number in increments of thousands to meet the required specifications.

 ## Reporting issues and feedback